Connect GitHub

 Team-specific issues

 If the creator of a Render service loses access to that service’s connected GitHub repository, it can disrupt deploys for that service.
-You can update the Git credentials used to deploying a service from the service’s Settings page in the Render Dashboard:
+You can update the Git credentials used to deploy a service from the service’s Settings page in the Render Dashboard:

 Git Credentials

-When you make this change, make sure that the new credentials have access to the service’s Git repository.
+Before you make this change, make sure that the new credentials have access to the service’s Git repository.